GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ![58b996ae.png](58b996ae.png)

 5. (Optional) Navigate to the "Compute Engine" > "VM Instances" page and remove the public IP of both the server and client VMs.
-   - This will require you to access the instances through IAP proxy, VPN or Interconnect
+   - This will require you to access the instances through IAP proxy, VPN or Interconnect.

 6. (Optional)  IAP will provide Google Identity verified proxy tunnel to compute instances without internet access.
 More details on how to setup [IAP](https://cloud.google.com/iap/docs/using-tcp-forwarding#ssh_tunneling) to access forseti VM through SSH.